 The Collingwood Precinct at Liverpool was officially named an Aboriginal Place and acknowledges the traditional owners of the land.
 The announcement was made by Dr Andrew McDonald MP, the then Member for Macquarie Fields, at a special ceremony.
-This precinct was a significant meeting place for the Dharawal, Gandangara and Dharug people and with the Georges River nearby, a source of valuable natural resources.
+This precinct was a significant meeting place for the Tharawal and Dharug people and, with the Georges River nearby, a source of valuable natural resources.

 Council is committed to the ongoing preservation of the site through its Plan of Management for Collingwood Precinct 2007-2017, which provides a framework for the sustainable management and maintenance of this land.

 The Holsworthy area falls within the Tharawal Local Aboriginal Land Council area.
 The Dharawal homeland is bounded by Botany Bay to the north and the Georges River to the west and extends to the South Coast.
-The Liverpool area was also the home of the Cabrogal clan of the Dharug people, and the Gandangara.
+The Liverpool area was also the home of the Cabrogal clan of the Dharug people.